rbdannie/Learning-Swift/README.md

 - Day 100: Wrap up

 ### Checkpoints
-- Celsius to Fahrenheit;
+- Checkpoint 1: Celsius to Fahrenheit;
-- Numbers and unique numbers in Array;
+- Checkpoint 2: Numbers and unique numbers in Array;
-- FizzBuzz;
+- Checkpoint 3: FizzBuzz;
 - Checkpoint 4: Return the integer² of 1-10.000;
 - Checkpoint 5: Filter, sort and mapping;
 - Checkpoint 6: Create a struct to store information about a car;